-Modular programs are offered throughout the year on a schedule independent of the standard quarter calendar.
+With the exception of the Eagan campus, modular programs are offered throughout the year on a schedule independent of the standard quarter calendar.
 When a student begins enrollment in a modular program, the student is charged for tuition by academic year, instead of by quarter.
+Pittsburgh and Eagan base tuition charges for modular programs on a quarterly basis.